eventodb-hq/eventodb/@meta/@adr/README.md

 # Architecture Decision Records (ADRs)

-This directory contains the architectural decisions for the MessageDB Go server.
+This directory contains the architectural decisions for the EventoDB Go server.

 ---

 ## Overview

-**MessageDB Go** is a REST/RPC API server that wraps PostgreSQL-based Message DB (event sourcing database) and provides:
+**EventoDB Go** is a REST/RPC API server that wraps PostgreSQL-based EventoDB (event sourcing database) and provides:

 - Simple RPC-style HTTP API
 - Multi-tenant namespaces with token authentication